Anti-pedophile activism: Dads Against Predators

-One group, Dads Against Predators [also known as DAP, Inc. or D.A.P.] was founded in Ohio and appears to be active in a number of states, utilizing similar tactics to other groups in running 'sting operations' on online dating and social networking sites or applications.
+One group, Dads Against Predators (also known as DAP, Inc. or D.A.P.) was founded in Ohio and appears to be active in a number of states, utilizing similar tactics to other groups in running 'sting operations' on online dating and social networking sites or applications.
 They have been criticized by law enforcement on several occasions for the tactics used in their sting operations.
 DAP tends to be more aggressive when confronting alleged predators, berating them in public, causing a scene, and at times even fighting with or physically restraining the individuals they confront, though usually any physical contact is started first by the alleged predator.
 They have been widely criticized as utilizing unethical or even dangerous methods, and do not always involve law enforcement in their stings, as is usually done by other groups.
 In one particularly chaotic confrontation, one of the members of Dads Against Predators was shot inside a Target store located in Winston-Salem, North Carolina.
-According to the man alleged to have fired a round, three men confronted him inside of the store and he claims they began to assault him, during this fight he fired a single shot which struck Jay C. Carnicom of Fremont, Ohio before being disarmed by another member of the group.
+According to the man alleged to have fired a round, three men confronted him inside of the store and began to assault him, and during this fight he fired a single shot which struck Jay C. Carnicom of Fremont, Ohio before being disarmed by another member of the group.
 The bullet struck Carnicom in the leg, though apparently the wound was not fatal or particularly serious as Carnicom did not seek medical care until a day later.
 The three men who carried out this confrontation have had arrest warrants issued for them in North Carolina in connection to the fight.
-Dads Against Predators have been trespassed from several retail chains as a result of their disruptive, boisterous and frequently violent confrontations.
-Dads Against Predators has also been accused of playing a role in at least three suicide deaths carried out by alleged predators who were confronted by D.A.P shortly before their deaths.
+Dads Against Predators have been banned from several retail chains as a result of their disruptive, boisterous and frequently violent confrontations.
+Dads Against Predators has also been accused of playing a role in at least three suicides carried out by alleged predators who were confronted by D.A.P shortly before their deaths.

 A Michigan man from Pontiac named Robert Wayne Lee, 40, known under the alias 'Boopac Shakur' online, was shot and killed inside of a restaurant in Oakland County during a confrontation which started as the result of an online predator 'sting' operation.
-Allegedly, when Lee confronted two teenagers [17 and 18 years old] inside the restaurant, one of the men produced a knife and the other pulled a handgun after Lee struck one of the men.
+Allegedly, when Lee confronted two teenagers (17 and 18 years old) inside the restaurant, one of the men produced a knife and the other pulled a handgun after Lee struck one of the men.
 After the confrontation became physical, Lee was shot several times by the younger man and was transported to the hospital where he later succumbed to his injuries.
 Lee left behind two daughters and a son, who he claimed inspired him to participate in his vigilante activities.
 Lee was well-known online for his aggressive vigilantism, frequently physically assaulting alleged predators, vandalizing their property or slashing tires on their vehicles so they could not leave the area.
 Funds were raised via GoFundMe to pay for his funeral costs.
 The two teenagers involved in the fatal fight and shooting were later tracked down and arrested.